Graduate Program Director

 Dr. Hannah Dyer is an Associate Professor in the Department of Child & Youth Studies and holds a PhD from the University of Toronto.
-She is a cultural theorist of childhood with concentration in art/aesthetics, social conflict, queer theory, and settler-colonial studies.
+She is a cultural theorist of childhood with concentration in art/aesthetics, social conflict, queer theory, settler-colonial studies, and psychoanalysis.
 She is interested in how aesthetic and expressive cultures of childhood reframe relationships to political crises, historical traumas and social debates about belonging.
 While taking the child’s material vulnerabilities and pressing need for care into account, this work also emphasizes fantasy and futurity.
-Her book, The Queer Aesthetics of Childhood: Asymmetries of Innocence and the Cultural Politics of Child Development (2019, Rutgers University Press) extends these lines of analysis.
-Dr. Dyer is also the Principal Investigator of the SSHRC funded research project, “Drawing Queer and Trans Family: Understanding Kinship through Children’s Art”.
+Her book, The Queer Aesthetics of Childhood: Asymmetries of Innocence and the Cultural Politics of Child Development (2020, Rutgers University Press) extends these lines of analysis.
+Dr. Dyer is the Principal Investigator of the SSHRC funded research project, “Drawing Queer and Trans Family: Understanding Kinship through Children’s Art”.
+She is also part of two other SSHRC funded projects, “Triggering Education: Relational Readings of Trigger Warnings in the Canadian Post-Secondary Classroom” and “Working upstream to prevent and end youth homelessness”.

 - Critical theories of childhood